SAP HANA infrastructure configurations and operations on Azure

 You should assign static IP addresses through Azure means to individual vNICs.
 You should not assign static IP addresses within the guest OS to a vNIC.
 Some Azure services like Azure Backup Service rely on the fact that at least the primary vNIC is set to DHCP and not to static IP addresses.
 See also the document Troubleshoot Azure virtual machine backup.
 If you need to assign multiple static IP addresses to a VM, you need to assign multiple vNICs to a VM.

 However, for deployments that are enduring, you need to create a virtual datacenter network architecture in Azure.
-This architecture recommends the separation of the Azure VNet Gateway that connects to on-premise into a separate Azure VNet.
-This separate VNet should host all the traffic that leaves either to on-premise or to the internet.
+This architecture recommends the separation of the Azure VNet Gateway that connects to on-premises into a separate Azure VNet.
+This separate VNet should host all the traffic that leaves either to on-premises or to the internet.
 This approach allows you to deploy software for auditing and logging traffic that enters the virtual datacenter in Azure in this separate hub VNet.
 So you have one VNet that hosts all the software and configurations that relates to in- and outgoing traffic to your Azure deployment.

 The articles Azure Virtual Datacenter: A Network Perspective and Azure Virtual Datacenter and the Enterprise Control Plane give more information on the virtual datacenter approach and related Azure VNet design.